hughe/byu_flex/README.md

 When intalled, the "Grade Summary" window will pop up over the "Grades" page for a course on Canvas.

 The window shows the students' current marks for all of the assignments and tests that they have completed.
-It also shows their progress in the course judged by how much they have handed in excluding the final exam.
-Finally, on the grades page, we highlight the marks that have been used to calculate their current mark, along with indications of where the sheen could do better.
+It also shows their progress in the course judged by how much they have handed in, excluding the final exam.
+Finally, on the grades page, we highlight the marks that have been used to calculate their current mark, along with indications of where they could do better.

 ## Flex Grade Calculator